GerganaTaneva/IS-Introduction-to-Programming/week 02/README.md

 # IS-Introduction-to-Programming
- tasks from week 2 : )
+ tasks for deviding numbers, if : )